How can I recognize a bird of prey?

 Raptors face many environmental hazards including collisions with vehicles and windows, entanglement in fishing line, kite and balloon strings, and barbed wire, and injuries from predators.
 They are also vulnerable to infections, starvation, and poisoning from pesticides.

 An injured or ill raptor is a wild animal and will likely react aggressively out of fear, pain or defense when approached by people.
-Handling of these animals can aggravate the illness or injury and can also kill the animal just from the stress of being captured.
+Handling of these animals can be dangerous, aggravate the illness or injury, and can also kill the animal just from the stress of being captured.

 Our goals are to safely contain the animal, place it in a stress-free environment, and get it to the licensed raptor rehabilitators at RAPTOR Inc. as soon as possible.